funtoken/funtoken.github.io/README.md

-## Welcome to I Love You Coin

-- Decentralised LOVE!
-- Send LOVE to your loved ones!
+## Send LOVE to your loved ones!
-- No ICO, no Pre-Sale, no crowdfunding!

 First "Proof Of Love" (PoL) cryptocurrency in the world!

+- I LOVE YOU is Decentralised LOVE
+- Send LOVE to your loved ones.
+They can hold them or sell them, that's proof of love!
+- No ICO, no Pre-Sale, no crowdfunding
+- Just 21 million with a single decimal fraction

+I LOVE YOU coin is product and currency at the same time

+More features coming soon...

 ### Contract Address: 0x2129687ad072c0d040d2d5FF8331B036c8da8bdB